We value your privacy

 Understanding pitch becomes much more practical when you can hear and adjust it directly inside a musical part.
 This is where ACE Studio can be useful, especially for producers who work with MIDI, vocals, harmonies, and expressive instrument lines.

-ACE Studio has expanded into a wider AI music workstation with AI voices, AI instruments, Stem Spliter, Vocal-to-MIDI conversion, and a redesigned Canvas for arranging musical ideas.
+ACE Studio has expanded into a wider AI music workstation with AI voices, AI instruments, Stem Splitter, Vocal-to-MIDI conversion, and a redesigned Canvas for arranging musical ideas.
 For a topic like pitch, the most relevant advantage is simple: you can shape notes as musical decisions, not just as audio corrections.

 For vocals, ACE Studio lets you create singing from MIDI notes and lyrics.
 The MIDI defines the pitch and rhythm, while the lyrics define what the voice sings.
 From there, you can refine the performance by editing notes, pitch curves, vibrato, timing, phonemes, and expression.
 This matters because a vocal pitch is rarely just “in tune” or “out of tune.”
 A singer may slide into a note, lean slightly sharp for tension, soften the end of a phrase, or use vibrato to add warmth.
 ACE Studio gives you access to those details so you can shape the performance instead of flattening it into robotic correction.